AboutProgramsTeamContributeJoin

 [1.4] Intro to Onshape*

-• Grades 5-12 OK, grades 6-10 ideal (US/Canada) • Ages 13+ (International) • Projector/TV, Chromebooks/Computers (if possible) • Students learn how to create 3D models and machines through computer-aided design in Onshape, a software used in robotics and industry across the world.
+• Grades 5-12 OK, grades 6-10 ideal (US/Canada) • Ages 13+ (International) • Projector/TV, Chromebooks/Computers (if possible) • Students learn how to create 3D models and machines through computer-aided design in Onshape, a professional software used in robotics and industry across the world.

 [1.5] Intro to Electrical Engineering**